unifiedcontrolsystem/dai-ds/README.md

 Checking for Running DAI Components:
 -------------------------------------
-If your host system has the Java JDK 8 or newer installed (JRE anone is not enough) then there is an included script called ___show_adapters___ which will show a detailed list of running DAI-DS java processes.
+If your host system has the Java JDK 8 or newer installed (JRE alone is not enough) then there is an included script called ___show_adapters___ which will show a detailed list of running DAI-DS java processes.
 This tool must be run as the root user.